 The payment schedules on the following page represent lifetime annuities that have not been properly annuitized.
 The company's life expectancy for the annuitant exceeded the 15-year life expectancy of the annuitant, as determined by the Secretary's tables as of the date the annuity was purchased or the date the payment plan was established, whichever was most recent.
-In these cases there may be a disqualifying transfer as of the date the annuity was purchased (or the date the payment plan was established, whichever is most recent).
+In these cases there may be a disqualifying transfer as of the date the annuity was established, whichever is most recent).
 To determine whether or not the transfer is disqualifying, counties must review the transfer of property guidelines contained in ACWDL 90-01.